Interning with Emerge Massachusetts this summer affirmed an idea I...

 Emerge Massachusetts is advancing toward its goal of more women running and winning public office because the organization knows that systems are inseparable from each other, that they often work in tandem and reinforce one another, and to affect change implies finding the common threat among these systems.

-Katie Kalugin is a student in the Master of Public Policy Program at SPPUA, working toward a nonprofit certificate, as well.
+Katie Kalugin was a student in the Master of Public Policy Program at SPPUA, who graduated in 2018.
 She is from Oregon, grew up on a berry farm, raised by a single mom, and has five sisters.
 She’s the first in her immediate family to graduate from high school and college.
 She received a BA in politics and a minor in women’s and gender studies from Willamette University.
 After graduation, she moved to Boston to complete a year of service with City Year, an education-based AmeriCorps program.
 She served in a third-grade classroom as a mentor, tutor, and role model.
-Katie can be reached at email@example.com.

 Interning with Emerge Massachusetts this summer affirmed an idea I...

 The majority of my work with Emerge Massachusetts these last...